-where $\mathbf{w}$ is weather (max and min temperatures, sunshine hours, day of the year), the output is the energy use on the day is $\mathbf{e}$ , with some function, $\mathcal{F}$ , which describes the relationship between inputs and outputs.
-Gaussian processes are particularly useful in describing this $\mathcal{F}$ when the modeller doesn't believe $\mathcal{F}$ should not change by a large margin between similar values of $\mathbf{w}$ (or be smooth).
-More specifically it assumes these changes in $\mathcal{F}$ are Gaussian.
+where \mathbf{w} is weather (max and min temperatures, sunshine hours, day of the year), the output is the energy use on the day is \mathbf{e} , with some function, \mathcal{F} , which describes the relationship between inputs and outputs.
+Gaussian processes are particularly useful in describing this \mathcal{F} when the modeller doesn't believe \mathcal{F} should not change much a large margin between similar values of \mathbf{w} (or be smooth).
+More specifically it assumes these changes in \mathcal{F} are Gaussian.

 Comparable models comprise models such as auto-regressive models (or AR models), splines, linear regression with Gaussian noise and radial basis function networks, all of which are in some cases special cases of the GPs and vice versa.
 The amount of flexibility and inherent uncertainty quantification make GPs a powerful tool in modern machine learning methods.
+More detail can be found in (Rasmussen et al. 2006).
 There are several excellent packages implemented in R and Python for utilising GPs.
 This chapter uses the DiceKriging package in R (Roustant et al. 2012), another good package in R is the kernlab package more focused on classification (Karatzoglou et al. 2004) and in Python the GPy project (GPy 2012).